feld-m/case-analytics-engineer/README.md

-# case-analytics-engineer
+# Case: Analytics Engineer

-Context
-We've been hired by an E-Commerce company to set up their modern data stack.
-In the first phase, they would like to be able to report on their sales.
-Data from their eCommerce platform has been loaded to Google BigQuery.
-Using the open source dbt framework, and following their documented best practices, create a project and necessary models to transform the data into the following star schema:
+We have been hired by a company to set up their modern data stack.
+In the first phase, they would like to be able to report on their sales operations.
+They're selling various products to customers globally.
+In this repository, you will find CSV files covering information about customers, employees, orders, products and suppliers.
+Please use this data to prepare the following tasks.

+### Tasks

+1. Please load the CSV files into a relational database of your choice, e.g, BigQuery, Postgres.
+You can choose whether to import the data into your database via a data import wizard (e.g. provided as part of the SQL IDE Dbeaver) or by writing a Python script.

+2. Using dbt Lab's documented best practices ([here](https://docs.getdbt.com/docs/guides/best-practices) and [here](https://docs.getdbt.com/docs/guides/best-practices)) and, optionally, also the dbt open source framework, create a project and necessary transformations to create the following models:

-A transactional fact table for “sales”, with the grain set at the order item level, with the following additional dimension:
+   1. A transactional fact table for sales, with the grain set at the product level, with the following additional dimension:
-·
+      1. new or returning customer
-NEW or REPEAT purchase (based on the customer_unique_id) days between the purchase date and the delivered to customer date A dimension table for “customers”, with the grain set at the customer_unique_id, which should include the following dimensionalized facts and additional dimensions:
+      2. number of days between first purchase and last purchase

+   2. A dimension table for “customers”, with the grain set at the customer_id, which should include the following dimensionalized facts and additional dimensions:
-·
-number of orders
+      3. number of orders
-total orders value
+      4. total orders value
-date of first order
+      5. date of first order
-date of most recent order
+      6. date of most recent order
-value of most expensive order
+      7. value of most expensive order
+      8. whether it’s one of the top 10 products (by total units sold)

-A dimension table for “products”, which should include the following dimensionalized facts and additional dimensions:
+   3. A dimension table for “employee_region”, which should include the following dimensionalized facts and additional dimensions:
-·
+      1. total orders sold
-total units sold
+      2. total products sold
-total revenue
+      3. total revenue
-whether it’s one of the top 10 products (by total units sold) product volume in cubic centimeters
-An incremental periodic snapshot fact table for “daily_products_sold” with the number of products sold, with the grain set per day, per product.
-There should be a row for each product/day even if there are no sales on that day.

-Technical Details & Requirements
-The dbt project should be built using dbt 1.0 or later.
-The raw data is located inside the raw dataset
-The output of your dbt project will be in a dataset named dbt_sandbox2 Share a zip file of the project as a deliverable
+      4. top performing territory (by revenue generated)

+2. Archive the results of your work and send it to the person who provided you the case via email.
+   NOTE: The archive file should contain either full dbt project or SQL queries organised in folders